-Name: Drew Snyder

-Name: Margaret Culpepper

-Name: Jennifer Wentworth

-Position/Title: Executive Director, MS Div. of Medicaid

-Position/Title: Deputy Administrator, Office of Eligibility

-Position/Title: Deputy Administrator, Office of Finance
+Name: Drew Snyder Name: Cindy Bradshaw Name: Jennifer Wentworth Name: Trip Polles Affairs Position/Title: Executive Director, MS Div. of Medicaid Position/Title: Deputy Administrator, Office of Eligibility Position/Title: Deputy Administrator, Office of Finance Position/Title: Senior Director of Legislative and External

 Disclosure Statement This information is being collected to pursuant to 42 U.S.C.
 1397aa, which requires states to submit a State Child Health Plan in order to receive federal funding.
 This mandatory information collection will be used to demonstrate compliance with all requirements of title XXI of the Act and implementing regulations at 42 CFR part 457.
 According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid Office of Management and Budget (OMB) control number.
 The valid OMB control number for this information collection is 0938-1148 (CMS-10398 #34).
 Public burden for all of the collection of information requirements under this control number is estimated to average 80 hours per response, including the time to review instructions, search existing data resources, gather the data needed, and complete and review the information collection.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to CMS, 7500 Security Boulevard, Attn: Paperwork Reduction Act Reports Clearance Officer, Mail Stop C4-26-05, Baltimore, Maryland 21244-1850.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to CMS, 7500 Security Boulevard, Attn: Paperwork Reduction Act Reports Clearance Officer, Mail Stop C4-26- 05, Baltimore, Maryland 21244-1850.